across the world

 In times of cash flow slumps, asking customers to pay upfront will help you improve the cash flow.
 If you collect anything less than your full fee in advance, you’re basically extending credit to your clients.
 But you’re in the law business, not the credit business.
 You’re assuming a lot of risks – but you’re not charging interest rates as the credit card companies.

 And if a client needs credit, they can use their credit card or go to a bank.
 You should actively screen clients and not take problem clients.
-It may seem painful first, but if you pass no-pay or slow-pay clients, you will have more time for finding good ones.
+It may seem painful first.
+But if you pass no-pay or slow-pay clients, you will have more time for finding good ones.

 2. Categorize case based on billable volume & complexity

 In personal injury, the game is way different.
-It can take years before we see any return on a case, so the key is not getting too high or too low.
+It can take years before we see any return on a case.
+So the key is not getting too high or too low.
 Big case comes in?
 Great, but know that even once it settles that you will need to sustain off that money for a while.
-The variance is higher in personal injury cases than in family law, so the firm has to keep a good handle on any settlement or judgment that comes in.
+The variance is higher in personal injury cases than in family law.
+So the firm has to keep a good handle on any settlement or judgment that comes in.

 I have seen some firms falter when they just hand out big bonuses every time a case settles.
-We have a quarterly bonus structure that has served us well and allows us to keep our cash flow positive.
+We have a quarterly bonus structure that has served us well and allows us to keep law firm’s cash flow positive.
 In four years, we have never needed a line of credit, and that is something we pride ourselves on.

 3. Monitor, renegotiate, and communicate